Eierkopp/triparchive/README.md

 ## videoimport.sh

 Import GPS information from Contour +2 cam into a database.
-For each position record filename and timestamp are saved.
+For each position the filename and timestamp offset are saved.
+This will allow a player to play a movie at a certain offset by clicking on a trackpoint on a map.

+    % bin/videoimport.sh --video_name /tmp/FILE0023.MP4

+## gpximport.sh

+Import tracklogs from [GPX](www.topografix.com/gpx.asp) files.

+    % bin/gpximport.sh --gpx_name /tmp/current.gpx